SMPY2002/AI-Agent-Project/README.md

 ---

-## **Usage Guide**
+## Usage Guide

-1. Choose Data Source:
+Follow these instructions to utilize the dashboard efficiently:

+### 1. **Uploading CSV Files**
+   - Click the **"Upload CSV File"** button on the dashboard.
-  - Upload a CSV file or connect to a Google Sheet.
+   - Choose a valid CSV file from your local system.
-2. Define a Query:
-  - Use a placeholder (e.g., {entity_name}) for dynamic searches.
-  - Example Prompt: "Find the latest revenue details of {company}".
-3. View Results:
+   - Once uploaded, the file will be processed, and a preview of the data will be displayed in an interactive table.

+### 2. **Connecting to Google Sheets**
+   - Click the **"Connect Google Sheet"** button.
+   - Authenticate with your Google account to grant access to your Google Sheets.
+   - After authentication, provide the URL of the Google Sheet you want to connect.
+   - Select the required sheet from the dropdown menu to load its data into the dashboard for processing.
+   - The app maintains a real-time connection with the Google Sheet for live updates.

+### 3. **Setting Up Search Queries**
+   - Use the **"Primary Column Selection"** dropdown to choose the column containing the entities (e.g., company names).
+   - Input your custom search prompt in the **"Custom Prompt"** text box.
+   - Click **"Run Query"** to initiate the information retrieval process.
+   - The results will appear in a separate section and can be downloaded as a CSV file.

+### 4. **Extracted Results**
-  - The dashboard displays extracted data in a table.
+   - Once the query completes, view the extracted results in an interactive preview table.
-  - Use the "Download" button to save the results as a CSV file.
+   - Download the results as a CSV file for further analysis or use.

 ---

 ## **Working Example**